Edwin Palmer (cricketer): Life and career

-Edwin Palmer was born in Christchurch and educated at Christ's College, Christchurch, and Jesus College, Cambridge, where he completed a BA degree.
+Palmer was born in Christchurch and educated at Christ's College, Christchurch, and Jesus College, Cambridge, where he completed a BA degree.

-A left-arm pace bowler, he played cricket for Canterbury in the 1892–93 and 1893–94 seasons.
+A left-arm pace bowler, Palmer played cricket for Canterbury in the 1892–93 and 1893–94 seasons.
 On his first-class debut he took 3 for 22 and 5 for 32 to help Canterbury to a two-wicket victory over Otago.
 The next season, when a selected player had to withdraw, he played in New Zealand's first representative first-class match, against New South Wales in Christchurch.

 On 3 June 1902 he married Edith Tabart at St Mark's Church, Opawa, Christchurch.
 They bought a sheep farm at Whatatutu, north of Gisborne, and moved there.
 He served as a member of Waikohu County Council for several years.

-He had been in poor health for some time before his death, and travelled to Dunedin for an operation, but it was unsuccessful, and he died at the age of 47.
+Palmer had been in poor health for some time before his death, and travelled to Dunedin for an operation, but it was unsuccessful, and he died at the age of 47.
 He and Edith had a daughter, Peggy.